Bot Meets Shortcut: How Can LLMs Aid in Handling Unknown Invariance OOD Scenarios?: LLMs Modify Examples

 We provide several examples of LLM-rewritten tweets from our experiments using the DeepSeek API (\cref{tex:table_emotion,tex:table_sentiment,tex:table_topic,tex:table_value}).
 As illustrated in the examples, the rewritten tweets differ only slightly from the originals, demonstrating that the LLMs perform fine-grained modifications while preserving core semantics.
 And we further illustrate that the changes between text pairs are minimal, both in terms of embedding similarity and word-level similarity.
 From embedding similarity perspective, we compute cosine similarity between each pair, achieving an average value of 0.993, which indicates strong semantic consistency.
 And in word level, we calculate the normalized word-level edit similarity, defined as $1 - \frac{D(w_1, w_2)}{|w_1|}$, where $D(w_1, w_2)$ is the Levenshtein distance in word-level between text.
 This yields an average similarity of 0.707, which is substantially higher than the average of 0.03 observed in random text pairs based on one million samples.

 In addition, the interaction with the large language model is conducted using a standardized prompting template, which ensures consistency and controllability across all rewriting tasks.
 The template is detailed as follows.
+For simplicity and consistency, we use the label-free prompt in practice for all data.

 \begin{quote} \textbf{System:} "You are an expert in social network analysis, focusing on the detection of social bots.
 You are particularly interested in addressing distribution biases in shallow textual features in topic between bots and human users.
 Your goal is to modify or augment the text to mitigate this bias while preserving the original semantics."